Skip to main content

 Njeguški Steak

-Beef or pork steak stuffed with njeguški pršut and cheese, breaded and fried until golden.
-Rich, indulgent, and uniquely Montenegrin.
-Named after the famous ham-producing village.
+Beef or pork steak stuffed with njeguški pršut and cheese, then breaded and fried until golden.
+Rich and filling, and named after the village that makes the ham.

 Popeci